How to Prevent Data Breaches: Best Tactics

 13. Perform Penetration Testing

-Another way to prevent data breach is by performing regular penetration tests.
+Another way to prevent data breaches is by performing regular penetration tests.
 This helps identify any weaknesses in an organisation’s data security system before attackers do so maliciously.

 14. Conduct Risk Assessments

-Conducting regular risk assessments is one of the data breach prevention step which helps organisations identify potential weaknesses in their security systems which could lead to a breach if left unchecked.
+Conducting regular risk assessments is one of the data breach prevention steps which helps organisations identify potential weaknesses in their security systems which could lead to a breach if left unchecked.

 A comprehensive risk assessment should involve testing all aspects of security including physical security measures, network architecture, authentication protocols, and employee training procedures.